JCentercreation/javiercarrilloblog.com/_posts/2021-04-18-Formula1WebScraping.markdown

     - Beautiful Soup module: which will allow us to perform the webscrapping
     - "smtplib" module: to work with mailing stuff

 I'm not gonna spend any time explaining how to install those modules cause I guess you all ready know how to do it.
 If you are a very beginner with Python no worries, just make a quick search in the internet about how to use PIP, the Python Package Installer manager.
 It's very straight forward.
+And also I will not perform a clean clode because the main target is to show you the main feautures of Beautiful Soup when it comes to web scarping.

 Ok, lets dive into it: